Gary’s Pennsylvania model railroad is based on a class of streamlined electric locomotives, the GG1:

 Well, that’s all for now; I hope you enjoy the video I put together.
 It won’t win an academy award but for my first one, I think it came out OK.

-I also pray that all of you modelers will stay safe from covid.
 And I thank Al for his site and the posting of all our layouts and tips and pictures.
 Keep them coming.

 Gary M from Long Island”

 I thought I’d add some links to Gary’s previous posts so you have see what a journey he’s been on: